ilya-khorev/IK.Imager/README.md

 Besides, the system verifies the given image's size and dimenesions and compare them with the configuration threshold values.

 ### Image Thumbnails
 Once a new image is uploaded into the system, the background process starts to generate thumbnails, which will subsequently become avaiable to the clients via API.
-Thumnails are generated for particular sizes specified in the configuration.
+Thumbnails are generated for particular sizes specified in the configuration.

 ### Image Search
 A client is able to request a metadata object for any image uploaded earlier providing an image identifier.